 The mission of the Montana Natural History Center is to promote and cultivate the appreciation, understanding and stewardship of nature through education.
 MNHC is a non-profit organization founded in 1991 by a group of educators who had the vision to create a natural history center as a resource for schools and the public.
 Originally housed on the University of Montana campus, MNHC continued to grow and outgrow its rented space at Fort Missoula.
 In 2004, MNHC purchased its first home at 120 Hickory Street, at the edge of McCormick Park in the heart of Missoula.

-(including Glacial Lake Missoula) will be unavailable,
+(including Glacial Lake Missoula) are closed–

 Registration is now open for our Summer 2014 Montana Master Naturalist Course!